 Thousands in Britain are now deciding which parts of history they wish to commemorate.
 Should those who were praised with a statue now be judged according to our contrasting modern values?
 For many, the answer is yes.

-“Statues are about saying: “this was a great man who did great things.”
+“This was a great man who did great things”

-Similarly, numerous local governments in the US have commenced plans to remove confederate statues.
+Similarly, numerous local governments in the US have commenced plans to remove Confederate statues.
 But is this a good precedent to set?
-If authorities are going to supposedly ‘give in’ to protesters over slaver statues in London, should others offended by certain monuments have their demands met also?
-Or is this just an excuse to bite back at those already protesting?
+If authorities are going to supposedly give in to protesters over slaver statues in London, should others offended by certain monuments also have their demands met?

-Some protests have arguably been more divided in opinion over how offensive a statue is.
-A statue of Robert Baden-Powell in Poole, founder of the Scout movement, perhaps best underscores the difficulty regarding statue removal.
+Some statue debates have been more divisive than others.
+A statue of Robert Baden-Powell, founder of the Scout movement, in Poole perhaps best underscores the difficulty regarding statue removal.
 Authorities decided to remove the statue amid fears that it would be targeted by protesters.

-So which statues should be removed, if any?
+So, which statues should be removed, if any?
 Is adding a plaque enough to condemn racism?
 Central to this issue is deciding what a statue represents.
-While Boris Johnson has stated that “statues teach us about our past,” their place in public life is naturally a political issue as well.
+While Prime Minister Boris Johnson has stated that “statues teach us about our past”, their place in public life has naturally become a political issue.

-Official inquiries into public monuments will start to determine how role models should be portrayed and glorified, and are sure to be controversial.
-Education, media, museums, encyclopedias, and archives can promote and preserve a bilateral record of our British heritage, but what society chooses to represent in its public statues signifies for many its ideals in the present — that we are one step closer to toppling racism.
+Official inquiries into public monuments will determine how role models should be portrayed and glorified, and they are sure to be controversial.
+Education, media, museums, encyclopedias, and archives can promote and preserve a bilateral record of our British heritage, but what society chooses to represent in its public statues signifies for many its ideals in the present.

 This article is in our Opinions section.
 As such, the views within are those of the contributor and do not represent an editorial stance.